-The Bachelor of Computer and Information Sciences (Honours) offers students who have graduated with the Bachelor of Computer and Information Sciences, or a similar qualification, the opportunity to complete an honours year, enabling them to fast track their progress to doctoral studies and also providing them with a competitive advantage in the global information communication and technology job market.
+The Bachelor of Computer and Information Sciences (Honours) is for students who have graduated with a Bachelor of Computer and Information Sciences, or a similar qualification.
+This programme will give you a competitive advantage in the global information communication and technology job market.
 It can also help you fast-track your progress to doctoral studies.

 Programme Code: AK3687